Physical Layout & I/O

 Ethernet ports

-Two RJ45 Ethernet ports with different link speeds.
+Two RJ45 Ethernet ports with different link speeds and electrical topologies.
 Use both for WAN + LAN routing, dual-NIC redundancy, or isolating trusted and field segments.

 ETH/G 1 Gbps PoE+

-Gigabit Ethernet port.
+Gigabit Ethernet via USB-to-Gigabit bridge.
 Carries PoE+ on PoE-variant SKUs.

 ETH 100 Mbps